rwmyers46/dsp/lessons/command_line/command_line_quick_reference.md

 What does this do?

+> Answer: check the disk usage of the first file in home directory, sort the contents by number of lines, and open the file at the top

 **TIP:** You can use pipes to chain together almost any number of commands!

 ##### `>`, `>>`, and `<`